zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 - **Config manager**: The config manager component  (`@ckb-lumos/config-manager`) deals with differences between chains, such as the Mainnet, Testnet, or numerous DEV chains.
 Each chain is abstracted into an individual configuration file.

-  When a configuration file is loaded, the config manager handles the chain specific logic that saves corresponding coding effort for configuration management.
+  When a configuration file is loaded, the config manager processes the chain specific logic, sparing the corresponding coding work for configuration management.

   For more information, see [Set Up the Config Manager](../guides/config).

 ## Cell Provider

-Cell provider means the component that provides cells to the other functions. **Lumos indexer** or **transaction manager** can be used as the cell provider on different purposes.
+Cell provider refers to the component that provides cells to the other functions.

+The **Lumos indexer** or **transaction manager** component can be used as a cell provider based on different purposes.

 - **Lumos indexer**: The Lumos indexer (`@ckb-lumos/indexer` and `@ckb-lumos/sql-indexer`) is a CKB cell indexer that fulfills the [Index-Query-Assemble](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
 The Lumos indexer indexes cells and maintains a local database of the cells that provides an optimal way for querying cells.